Micheal-Murrish/Chanels-Cause/README.md

 4. The page will automatically refresh
 5. Scroll back down the page and it will display published your site [https://micheal-murrish.github.io/Chanels-Cause/index.html](https://micheal-murrish.github.io/Chanels-Cause/index.html)

+## GitHub Forking
+1. Log in to GitHub and locate [Chanels-Cause](https://github.com/Micheal-Murrish/Chanels-Cause)
+2. Locate the Fork button in the top right and that should add the repository to your GitHub account.

+## Download Files
+1. Log in to GitHub and locate [Chanels-Cause](https://github.com/Micheal-Murrish/Chanels-Cause)
+2. Find the Code Buton and select the Download Zip from the menu.

 # Credits
 ## Code